Overview

 Key Points

-cp old new
+cp old newcopies a file.

-creates a new directory.
+mkdir pathcreates a new directory.

-moves (renames) a file or directory.
+mv old newmoves (renames) a file or directory.

-removes (deletes) a file.Use of the Control key may be described in many ways, including
+rm pathremoves (deletes) a file.Use of the Control key may be described in many ways, including

-.The shell does not have a trash bin: once something is deleted, it’s really gone.
+Ctrl-X,Control-X, and^X.The shell does not have a trash bin: once something is deleted, it’s really gone.

 Nano is a very simple text editor: please use something else for real work.